-Minnesota Father Gets 30 Months For Repeatedly Abusing Infant Daughter
+Minnesota Father Gets 30 Months In Prison For Repeatedly Abusing Infant Daughter

 — janedoe (@totemranch613) August 11, 2018

-Initially, Shawn placed the blame for the injuries on her three-year-old brother.
-He later admitted placing the blame on his son’s shoulders was done out of fear of his wife leaving him if she found out he was abusing their baby.
+Initially, Shawn placed the blame for the injuries on her 3-year-old brother.
+He later admitted that placing the blame on his son’s shoulders was done out of fear of his wife leaving him if she found out he was abusing their baby.

 “There’s no sentence that can undo the damage inflicted on your daughter,” Judge Gustafson said to Belinda Bailer – Shawn’s ex-wife – during the hearing.